-New planting area on ridgetop Ridgetop is not located above a Ridgetop is located above a blue- blue-line stream or on a designated line stream or on a designated watershed or sub-watershed divide watershed or sub-watershed divide

-1. New vineyard and orchard development are prohibited on existing slopes greater than 50 percent.
-See Section 36.20.020.B36.22.020.A.

-C. Biotic resource and focused species assessments.

-1. Biotic resource assessment.
-A biotic resource assessment shall be required for all new vineyard and orchard development on uncultivated land.

-2. Focused species assessment.
-A focused species assessment shall be required for all new vineyard and orchard development on cultivated land in designated critical habitat areas.

-D. Exemptions from permit requirements.
-The following new vineyard and orchard development activities are exempt from the provisions of this section and may be conducted without obtaining a new vineyard and orchard development permit, provided that these activities shall still be subject to the standards in Article 1820 and the department's best management practices for new vineyard and orchard development, vineyard and orchard replanting, and agricultural grading and drainage.

-1. Hobby vineyards and orchards.
+- 1. New vineyard and orchard development are prohibited on existing slopes greater than 50 percent.
+See Section 36.22.020.A. - C. Biotic resource and focused species assessments. - 1.
+Biotic resource assessment.
+A biotic resource assessment shall be required for all new vineyard and orchard development on uncultivated land. - 2.
+Focused species assessment.
+A focused species assessment shall be required for all new vineyard and orchard development on cultivated land in designated critical habitat areas. - D. Exemptions from permit requirements.
+The following new vineyard and orchard development activities are exempt from the provisions of this section and may be conducted without obtaining a new vineyard and orchard development permit, provided that these activities shall still be subject to the standards in Article 20 and the department's best management practices for new vineyard and orchard development, vineyard and orchard replanting, and agricultural grading and drainage. - 1.
+Hobby vineyards and orchards.
 Planting of new hobby vineyards and orchards where the hobby vineyard or orchard is less than one-half acre in size.
 This exemption may only be used for one hobby vineyard or orchard per legal parcel.
 This exemption shall not apply where there is an existing commercial vineyard or orchard on the parcel.